edelvalle/reactor/README.md

 pip install django-reactor
 ```

-Add `reactor` to your `INSALLED_APPS`.
+Add `reactor` to your `INSTALLED_APPS`.
 Register the URL patterns of reactor in your your file where is the ASGI application, usually `<youproject>/routing.py`, something like this:

 ```python
 from channels.auth import AuthMiddlewareStack